bkarun/Developing-Data-Products-Project/about.md

 ***Display plots***

 The user can view the plots on the data used to build the prediction model.
+Four options are provided:

+1. Scatter plot
+2. Regression Line
-Four options are provided, 1) Scatter plot 2)Regression Line 3) Histogram of waiting time 4) Histogram of eruption duration.
+3. Histogram of waiting time
+4. Histogram of eruption duration.

 The user can select one of the above four, to display on the bottom right half of the page.